zapier/visual-builder/docs/_cli_tutorials/getting-started.md

 Let's push a version of your app!
 You can have many versions of an app, which simplifies making breaking changes and testing in the future.
 For now, we just need a single version pushed.

-> If this is your first time pushing your app version - we will ask you to provide a name so we can register your app - this is a one time thing!
+> If this is your first time pushing your app version - we will ask you to provide a name and some details about your app so we can register your it - this is a one time thing!

 ```bash
 zapier push